 - 1¼ cups frozen chopped avocado

 - chopped peanuts, whipped cream, maraschino cherries (optional toppings)

 - Pour the boiling water over the Medjool dates.
 Let sit for 10 minutes.

 - Put the dates and water into a food processor and blend into a smooth date paste.
 You will need to scrape down the sides of the processor with a spatula several times because the dates will stick to the sides.
 (Watch the recipe video!)

 - Tip: I almost always make extra date paste because it is easier to blend a larger batch of dates.
 The extra date puree is a great way to naturally sweeten recipes without added sugar.

-- Place all ingredients, including the date puree, in a food processor and blend until completely smooth.
+- Place all ingredients (except the optional toppings), in a food processor and blend until completely smooth.
 Pour into two glasses and enjoy!
-Garnish with the optional chopped peanuts if desired.
+Garnish with the whipped cream, peanuts, and cherries, if desired.